telerik/reporting-docs/knowledge-base/system-drawing-common-is-not-supported-on-non-windows-platforms.md

 * .NET 7

-	Currently, there is no workaround for this framework.
+	Currently, there is no workaround for this .NET 7.

 > The Telerik Reporting team has prioritized the feature request described in [Future of Linux support for reporting](https://feedback.telerik.com/reporting/1537361-future-of-linux-support-for-reporting).
 Our target is to deliver it with 2023 R3 release scheduled for the middle of October 2023.